skolson/KmpIO/ReadMe.md

 - Binary file reading and writing, with random access by file position
 - Zip/archive file writing or reading, with Kotlin friendly syntax for handling zip entries.
   - Zip64 support
   - initially Deflate compression only on Android.
-Apple adds LZMA, BZip.
+Apple adds LZMA.
+  - Accessors for all Zip meta-data
+  - Customizable Zip extra data encoding/decoding
+  - KMP-only implementation except for compression
+    - Android uses Inflater/Deflater for DEFLATE
+    - Apple compression library (Objective C) for DEFLATE, LZMA
-- Bitset class similar to java's Bitset, but KMP only.
+- Bitset class similar to java's Bitset, but KMP only code.
 - Base64 encoding KMP only code
-- ByteBuffer support using KMP-only code, similar to Java's ByteBuffer, with endian support.
-Syntax is a little more Kotlin friendly.
+- ByteBuffer support using KMP-only code, similar to Java's ByteBuffer, with little endian and big endian support selectable at constructor time.
+Syntax is more Kotlin friendly.
 Both ByteBuffer and UByteBuffer are available for use.
 - Basic Charset encode/decode for a limited number of charsets

 Supported platforms (KMM targets) all 64 bit only: